tejasph/qlesq_prediction/README.md

     - rfe --> recursive feature elimination set
     - enet --> elastic net CV feature selection

-d)8) Running an experiment: (can't remember if this is redundant or not...)
+d) Running an experiment: (can't remember if this is redundant or not...)

 Experiments are run via run_experiment.py.
 It utilizes classes so code in main() will need to be altered to contain models of your choice.
 The type of data is given as arguements to main().